Medicare is a health insurance program for those ages 65 and older (and with certain medical conditions) in the United States.

 • going to the bathroom

 As a general rule, if a person needs care that doesn’t require a degree to provide, Medicare doesn’t cover the service.
+This includes long-term care for people with dementia, which is considered custodial care.

-requirements for medicare to cover CARE in a nursing home
+Requirements for Medicare to cover care in a nursing home

 • You must have Medicare Part A and have days left in your benefit period.